konklone/congress-android/README.md

 * copy `keys.xml.example` to `app/src/main/res/values/keys.xml` and:
   * fill in `propublica_api_key` with your [Pro Publica API](https://projects.propublica.org/api-docs/congress-api/) key,
   * fill in `propublica_api_endpoint` with the base Pro Publica API endpoint you wish to use.
-This is probably `https://api.propublica.org/congress/v1/`.
+By default, this is `https://api.propublica.org/congress/v1/`.
 * copy `tracker.xml.example` to `app/src/main/res/xml/tracker.xml`

 If you're using Google Analytics, fill in `app/src/main/res/xml/tracker.xml`'s `ga_trackingId` field with your Google Analytics profile tracking ID.
 (Make sure you've set up a profile in Google Analytics first.)